**Scroll to the bottom of this article for main and sub component part numbers and links.

-The familiar image above includes placement for an alignment shim where the shim would add negative camber to the suspension system.
-A 5/8" ID Grade 8 washer can also be used in this location (check your bolts first to ensure they are >5/8" OD, adjust fastener choice to suit.)
-In extreme circumstances where more than a few shims do not get the system to the correct alignment - in most cases due to excessive negative camber, there are shims available from OGT that can help.
-They are installed in the following two locations:
+The diagram above includes placement for an alignment shim where the shim would add negative camber to the suspension system.
+A 5/8" ID Grade 8 washer can also be used in this location (check your bolts first to ensure they are equal to or less than 5/8" OD, adjust fastener choice to suit.)
+Generally, no small alignment shims as shown in the diagram should be used between the hanger shown above and the frame channel itself.
+If you find small shims in these locations, please get photos and contact firstname.lastname@example.org for advice.

 This document is a guideline and is meant to be used in concert with the Timbren instructions.

 If you have any questions about the alignment process, please contact OGT warranty at email@example.com or call the switchboard at (800) 786-3221 and ask to speak with technical support.

 **IF you need parts, if any piece of the Timbren suspension has failed such as bushings/hubs/bearings during the warranty period, Timbren administers their own warranty of 3 years on these components.
 You can contact Timbren at:

 or call 1-800-263-3113.

 Part Numbers/Part Reference & Common Work Instructions

 Timbren Part: ASR35HDS02 - 3500 lb HD Axle-Less Trailer Suspension w/ 4” Lift & Long Spindles